 Probably because they slash costs by skipping get FDA clearance and don’t care about providing a quality product.

 Much the same as FunWill, you can find Yanuo products lurking around on Amazon.

-This one is blatantly dishonest.
-The amazon product description states that this laser helmet is FDA cleared and “clinical proven.”
+The Amazon product description states that this laser helmet is FDA cleared and “clinically proven.”
 Pop over to the FDA website and search for “Yanuo,” and you’ll see that this is not the case.

-It’s doubtful that the manufacturers even know, and much more likely that they’re simply trying to capitalize on a trend with lights that either do nothing, or make your hair fall out faster.
+It’s doubtful that the manufacturers even know, and much more likely that they’re simply trying to capitalize on a trend with lights that either do nothing or make your hair fall out faster.

 Bonus: Nameless eBay Zombies

-But if you search “Laser Cap” in ebay, these will pop up – unnamed, unbranded laser helmets designed to look like reputable helmets.
+But if you search “Laser Cap” on eBay, these will pop up – unnamed, unbranded laser helmets designed to look like reputable helmets.